 Daylight saving time means nothing but applying a time zone further east (see Figure 2).
 Germany lives during daylight saving time with Eastern European Time.
 If the midday bells ring at 12 a.m., it is only 10:55 a.m. in the east of Germany and 10:30 a.m. in the west, according to sun time.

 Even more dramatic is the discrepancy between social time and sun time in the Western European countries.
 In Galicia, it is only 9:30 a.m. sun time, when the clock shows 12 a.m.

 In the west of continental Portugal daylight saving time means to eat lunch at 10:25 a.m., although the clock is showing 12 o'clock.
 For Madeira archipelago, midday means 9:45am, while in Azores archipelago, it means between 10.00 and 10:15am, in accordance with solar time.

 Decoupling sun time from social time has serious health consequences.

-However, there is a simple solution: the geographical position of the Member States of the European Union provides optimal conditions for the use of the correct time zones [RoWK19] (see Figure 3).
+However, there is a simple solution: the position of the Member States of the European Union provides optimal conditions for natural time by using geographically adequate time zones [RoWK19] (see Figure 3).
 It would not even be necessary to let time zone borders run through the middle of countries.
 Concerns about turning Europe into a patchwork of time zones are also unfounded.
-The United States has been working with four time zones for over a century, some of which with borders running through states.
+The United States has been working with six time zones for over a century, some of which with borders running through states.
 Why shouldn't Europe be able to do that?

-The division presented in figure 3, connects the social time as best as possible with the position of the sun and, thus, with our internal clock - a solution for the health of all [RoWK19].
+The division presented in figure 3, connects the social time as best as possible with the position of the sun and, thus, with natural time and our internal clock - a solution for the health of all [RoWK19].